Reducing mold in basement spaces is particularly tough for any of us with poor ventilation and high moisture content.

 - Excessive Moisture in Basement: In order to grow, mold requires oxygen, moisture, and organic material.
 Often, basements may have excessive moisture due to condensation or sometimes even foundations that are leaky.

-And, often enough, condensation in basements are a result of appliances stored in the area.
+And, often enough, moisture problem in basements are a result of appliances stored in the area.

 - Leaks in Basement Piping: Basements are often the site of frequent leaks.
 While even the best built foundation can eventually leak from years of wear and tear, one of the most common causes of basement leaks is a faulty or damaged foundation.